ronoaldo/minenews/README.md

 # minenews

-Localized and simple server news for [Minetest](https://www.minetest.net/) servers.
+Localized and simple server news for Minetest servers.
 Original version by Shara RedCat, forked and improved by Ronoaldo.

-This displays a news formspec when the player joins.
-To set the news text make a file named `news_*lang_code*.txt` in your world directory, falling back to a `news.txt` file.
+This mod displays a formspec when the player joins.
+To set the news text to display, make a file named news_*lang_code*.md in your world directory for each locale you plan to support, falling back to a news.md file if no localized version is found.

-The contents of this file will display as the news.
-When changing the contents of the file, there is no need to restart the server for it to update in game.
+The contents of this file will be displayed to the player, interpreted as Markdown.
+When changing the contents of the file, there is no need to restart the server for it to update in game so you can also test quickly the display.

-Players can also type `/news` to display the formspec at any time.
+Players can also type /news to display the formspec at any time.

-Players with the news\_bypass privilege will not see the formspec when they sign in, but can still use the /news command.
+Players with the news_bypass privilege will not see the formspec when they sign in, but can still use the /news command.

 ## Screenshots